Many content types in the CMS have a What-You-See-Is-What-You-Get (WYSIWYG) editor, similar to other web-authoring programs.

 Anchor - Insert an anchor, which will direct a link to a particular spot on a page.
 Learn more about using anchors on the Links and Anchors page.

 Insert or Edit Image - Adds an inline image to content.
-Once the image is added, use this button to adjust alignment or padding/spacing.
-Learn more about using images effectively on the Insert Images/Multimedia page.
+Once the image is added, do not use this button to adjust alignment or padding/spacing.
+Instead, use the align-right or align-left styles from the Styles dropdown.
+See instructions on the Insert Images/Multimedia page.

 Insert or Edit Media - Should not be used on the Brandeis website.
-Instead, you should use the Media content module.
+Instead, you should use the Media content type.

 Insert Horizontal Line - Should not be used on the Brandeis website.